brucefan1983/GPUMD/README.md

 ## What is `GPUMD`?

 * `GPUMD` stands for Graphics Processing Units Molecular Dynamics.
 It is a general-purpose molecular dynamics (MD) code fully implemented on graphics processing units (GPUs).
 * Force evaluation for many-body potentials has been significantly accelerated by using GPUs [1], thanks to a set of simple expressions for force, virial stress, and heat current derived in Refs.
 [2, 3].
 * Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport [2, 3, 4, 5].
+* It can run MD simulations with the machine-learning based force constant potential (FCP) [6].

-* It can train the NEP machine-learning potential [6] and run MD simulations with it.
-It can also run MD simulations with the machine-learning based force constant potential (FCP) [7].
+* It can train the NEP machine-learning potential [7, 8] and run MD simulations with it.

 ## Prerequisites